Certificate/License Required to Practice

 authorize an individual to practice in the State of Wisconsin.

-Processing a license rarely takes this long.
-Contact our office if you do not hear from
+Processing a license rarely takes this long, though.

 Back to License